siserin/blind9/doc/arm/man_nsupdate.rst

 no resource records of any type for ``nickname.example.com``.
 If there are, the update request fails.
 If this name does not exist, a CNAME for it is added.
-This ensures that when the CNAME is added, it cannot conflict with the long-standing rule in RFC 1034 that a name must not exist as any other record type if it exists as a CNAME.
-(The rule has been updated for DNSSEC in RFC 2535 to allow CNAMEs to have RRSIG, DNSKEY and NSEC records.)
+This ensures that when the CNAME is added, it cannot conflict with the long-standing rule in :rfc:`1034` that a name must not exist as any other record type if it exists as a CNAME.
+(The rule has been updated for DNSSEC in :rfc:`2535` to allow CNAMEs to have RRSIG, DNSKEY and NSEC records.)

 Files